Azdacha/SimplerMock/README.md

         except:
             return None

-# we change the module at redis.StrictRedis with our newely created mock
+# we change the object at redis.StrictRedis with our newely created mock
 redis.StrictRedis = RedisMock

 # we can then proceed with our tests